learn-co-curriculum/dsc-sql-subqueries/README.md

 * Write subqueries to decompose complex queries

-## Our Customer Relation Managment Database Schema
+## Our Customer Relation Management Database Schema

 As a handy reference, here's the schema for the CRM database you'll continue to practice with.